 Clarke Keller's practice focuses on defending Kentucky-area emergency medical service providers, product liability litigation and transportation law, including aviation, motor carriers and railroads.
 He serves as chair of the Business Litigation Group in the firm's Lexington office.
 He helped a start-up commercial enterprise obtain an FAA exemption and Certificate of Authorization to operate an unmanned aerial system (UAS) or drone, for commercial purposes.
 Additionally, Mr. Keller also maintains a successful mediation practice, having effectively mediated hundreds of cases throughout his career.

-Mr. Keller serves on the Board of Trustees for Lexington Catholic High School, is the Board’s immediate past chair, and is a member and lector of Christ the King Cathedral Parish.
-He's also a member of the Lexington Rotary Club, the St. Vincent de Paul Society and past president of the Notre Dame Club of Central Kentucky.
+Clarke was an officer and helicopter pilot in the U.S. Air Force from 1974-81 and served as a helicopter pilot in the Kentucky Army National Guard from 1983 to 1990.
+Mr. Keller recently completed eight years of service on the Board of Trustees for Lexington Catholic High School, two of those years as Chair, and is a member and lector of Christ the King Cathedral Parish.
+He's also a member of the St. Vincent de Paul Society and past president of the Notre Dame Club of Central Kentucky.